FHA Criteria for 2012 – Borrowers Can Expect More of the Same

 The FHA’s future is uncertain.
 There is talk of a taxpayer bailout over the new few years, to bolster the organizations depleted reserves (the money it uses to insure home loans).
 According to Joseph Gyourko, a real estate professor at The Wharton School: “It’s highly likely that the FHA will need a taxpayer bailout over the next three to five years.”

 The lenders we spoke to had mixed views on this subject.
 Some expressed concerns that the FHA was “on its way out.”
 Others felt that the government would keep the program going for at least a few more years, if not longer.
-But most agreed that the situation would not affect FHA loan guidelines or requirements in 2012.
+But most agreed that the situation would not affect FHA borrower criteria in 2012.
 “Whatever happens down the road, it’s pretty much a non-issue for the rest of 2012,” said one broker.

 There’s an abundance of misinformation online today, with regard to FHA loan guidelines.
 You’ll find conflicting information about down payments, credit scores, debt ratios, and every other aspect of the lending process.
 This leaves home buyers scratching their heads (and sending us a steady stream of emails).
 Here’s what you need to know about FHA guidelines in 2012: